vananos/evento/src/main/java/io/github/vananos/lamia/README.md

 ## Test project description
-Project consists from two parts:
+The Project consists from two parts:
-* test task implementation
+* test task's implementation
-* micro event processing framework
+* the micro event processing framework

-Test task main part is in [Main](./Main.java) file.
+The test task main part is in the [Main](./Main.java) file.
-All classes that exist only for test task purposes located in lamia package.
+All classes that exist only for test task's purposes located in the lamia package.

-You can read more about framework concepts in separate [README](../../../../../../../README.md)
+You can read more about the framework's concepts in the separate [README](../../../../../../../README.md)

 ### Dependencies
 * java 8